Wuchang: Fallen Feathers

 Wuchang: Fallen Feathers is a 2025 Soulslike action role-playing game developed by Leenzee and published by 505 Games.
 The player assumes the role of Bai Wuchang, a female pirate, who navigates the supernatural horrors stemming from the Feathering.
 Set in an alternate history representation of Shu during the late Ming dynasty, the story explores a region ravaged by war and plague.

 Wuchang: Fallen Feathers was released for PlayStation 5, Windows, and Xbox Series X/S on 24 July 2025.
+It sold over 1 million units as of March 2026 and reached 5 million players by July 2026.
+An upcoming sequel, developed by Indolphinity and published by 505 Games, has been announced.

 Gameplay

 Wuchang: Fallen Feathers is a Soulslike action role-playing game.
 It is played in single-player mode from a third-person perspective.

 The player controls the female pirate Bai Wuchang.
 She initially wields the Cloudfrost's Edge, a longsword based on the Chinese changdao.
-The combat features five weapon types, namely longswords, one-handed swords, dual blades, axes, and spears.
-The weapons can be equipped as a primary or secondary option.
-Each weapon can be used to execute light attacks, heavy attacks, weapon skills, and disciplines.
+She can wield weapons of several types, namely longswords, one-handed swords, dual blades, axes, and spears.
+The weapons are equipped as a primary or secondary option.
+They are used to perform light attacks, heavy attacks, weapon skills, and disciplines.
 Weapon skills are unique to each individual weapon, while disciplines are tied to weapon types.
-There are several disciplines that can be unlocked through the skill tree and assigned to any weapon within the corresponding type.
+Disciplines are unlocked through the skill tree and assigned to any weapon within the corresponding type.
 Defensive maneuvers include dodges, blocks, and deflects (parries), with the latter two depending on the disciplines available to specific weapon types.

-In this gameplay, Bai Wuchang performs disciplines and casts a spell, fueled by skyborn might.
+In this gameplay, Bai Wuchang performs disciplines and a spell, both fueled by skyborn might, as part of her offense.
 Throughout, she does shimmers, one of the methods she uses to restore skyborn might.

-A primary combat mechanic is centered on skyborn might, which functions as a combat resource to power weapon skills, disciplines, and spells.
+A core combat mechanic is centered on skyborn might, which functions as a combat resource for weapon skills, disciplines, and spells.
 It also enables swift draws (weapon swaps that instantly activate weapon skills).
 It is accrued by performing shimmers (well-timed dodges) and through other methods specific to each weapon type.
 It is visually represented by the colored feathers attached to Wuchang's arm.

-Another primary combat mechanic is centered on madness.
+Another core combat mechanic is centered on madness.
 If Wuchang kills humanoids or dies, her madness increases.
 If she kills feathered beings, her madness decreases.
 Other means to influence her madness are also available.
-Her madness is visually represented through her eyes turning red at 50 percent and her body manifesting demonic markings at 90 percent.
+Her madness is visually represented through her eyes turning red and her body manifesting demonic markings.
 Some skill tree upgrades become more effective once her madness reaches specific heights.
 Once her madness reaches 90 percent, she will both deal and take increased damage.
-If she dies when her madness is at its maximum height, the Inner Demon materializes as a hostile entity that attacks her and everything else that targets it.
+If she dies with maximum madness, the Inner Demon materializes as a hostile entity that attacks her and everything else that targets it.